cbellee/sftp-aci-file-pgp/README.md

 Automated deployment of SFTP container instance (ACI), Key Vault & Azure Functions to Encrypt/Decrypt file using PGP.

+The solution generates PGP & SSH key pairs and saves them into Azure Key Vault.

 ## Deployment
 - Fork this repo into your own GitHub account
 - Create a new Azure DevOps YAML Pipeline